 Even the exhibition’s interactive element has a nostalgic and romantic twist.
 Visitors can swing on one of the swings that hang straight from the clouds.
 The only request from the caretakers?
 Don’t swing too hard.

 The exhibition will run until Jan.
 30, 2022.
-For more information, please visit the site here
+For more information, please visit the site here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.